 For example (me), a 165 lb person walking for 45 minutes at a normal walking pace will burn 213 calories.
 I walk Chester and Gretel at least 3 days a week for 45 minutes each so I burn 639 calories a week dog walking.

 To be clear though, this calculator is for a walk where you are intentionally exercising – walking at a brisk pace with few or no stops to sniff around.
 Sniff-fest type walks are just fine if your goal is for your dog to fill it’s nose with wonderful scents but you, and your dog, won’t burn many more calories doing that than you do sitting on the couch or washing dishes.

-For ambitious types that eventually want to get into jogging with their dogs to up the calorie burn, here is a beginner tip:
+For ambitious types that eventually want to get into jogging or hiking with their dogs to up the calorie burn, here is a beginner tip: